Chapter 8: Midnight Blues

 “Hello, Mr. Kyabetsu.”
 The same brittle tone she’d used on the man in the aisle.
 “How are things tonight?”

-His fingers twitched around the pen clipped to his clipboard.
+His fingers worked the pen clipped to his clipboard.
 Tap, tap, tap.
 “Going well, going well.”
-His eyes tracked the half-empty crates.
+His eyes went over the half-empty crates.

 “How’s your little project coming along?
 Everything on schedule?”